Levitation and dynamics of bodies in supersaturated fluids: Experiments

-An excursion is defined as having occurred if the body's center of mass drops one diameter below the free surface before returning upward and crossing the same vertical threshold.
+An excursion is defined as having occurred if the body's center of mass drops below one diameter beneath the free surface before returning upward and crossing the same vertical threshold.
 The times at which the $j^{th}$ excursion begins and ends are denoted respectively by $t_j$ ($Z(t_j)=-2$ and $Z'(t_j)<0$), and $p_j$ ($Z(p_j)=-2$ and $Z'(p_j)>0$).
 The $j^{th}$ excursion time is given by $\Delta_j:=p_{j}-t_{j}$, for $j\geq 1$.
-The body undergoes roughly 300-700 excursions during the two hour experiment, so we define a smoothed excursion time $\Delta(t)$ which is again a moving average using $\pm$5 minutes on either side of time $t$.
+The body undergoes roughly 300-700 excursions during the two hour experiment.
+A smoothed excursion time, $\Delta(t)$, \tcb{is defined as another} moving average using $\pm$5 minutes on either side of time $t$.
 The dancing frequency, $f:=1/\Delta$, is shown in Fig.~\ref{Figure4}(e), and on a log-linear scale in the inset, including error bars representing one standard deviation at that time across three independent experiments.
 A clear monotonic decrease in the frequency is observed with nearly exponential decay over time.
-Dashed curves correspond to theoretical predictions discussed below.
+The dashed curve corresponds to a theoretical prediction discussed below.

 For bodies with a dense surface bubble coverage, body rotation at the surface plays a critical role.
 Early experiments, not shown here, constrained the motion to translation along and rotation about the vertical axis only.
 This dramatically inhibited surface bubble removal and associated dancing.
 Only a rare event of a large bubble leaving the surface could result in an excursion.
 Rather, if the body is free to rotate, then upon reaching the surface and losing a portion of the surface-bound bubbles, the body becomes unstable to rotation due to the remaining bubbles on the underbelly of the sphere.
-Once the body starts to rotate, the surface is cleared of a larger number of buoyancy-conferring bubbles and an excursion becomes far more likely (see Movie S4).
-The noted surface bouncing is an additional consequence.
+Once the body starts to rotate, the \tcb{body} is cleared of a larger number of buoyancy-conferring bubbles and an excursion becomes far more likely (see Movie S4).
+The previously noted bouncing at the free surface is an additional consequence.
 Fluctuations from the active fluid, or other immersed bodies (Movie S5), which nudge the rotational instability to develop appear to be important as well.
-For bodies like raisins, whose trajectories are dictated more by individual bubble growth and lift, such rotations are less important.
+For bodies like raisins, whose trajectories are influenced more by individual bubble growth, lift, and removal, \tcb{vertical dancing may be observed without need for} such rotations.